-Assess the need for an additional diving board or drop slide in deep end.
+- Assess the need for an additional diving board or drop slide in deep end. - Replacement of current slide that was installed in 1999

 Chapter 14 Ball Fields

 Ball Fields

 Ball fields provide ample space for community baseball and softball games.
 The fields are used daily throughout the summer months hosting the city's baseball and softball programs, as well as tournaments.
 The ball fields benefit multiple organizations who gather to play sports at these facilities.
 Features include multiple fields, restrooms, storage sheds, bleachers, concession stands, water and power.